comaps/website/content/support/how-do-i-use-long-tap/index.md

 * Add bookmarks on empty spaces.
 * Get detailed information of lines or areas on the map.

-Try to long tap in Organic Maps to discover hidden features.
+Try to long tap in CoMaps to discover hidden features.